wp-plugins/qrcode-wprhe/readme.txt

 == Changelog ==

+= 1.2.4 =

+* Just a minor update.
+Update not necessary

 = 1.2.3 =

 * Wrap nice looking shadow border box around the qr code and the <3.
 Deactivate it with [qrcode shadow=false]